 Baku’s history goes back to time immemorial.
-The petroleum rich lands around Baku often spontaneously catch fire and the reputation of this “Land of Fire” meant that the country was sacred to the Zoroastrian religion that was prominent throughout the Persian empire of the late Bronze and Iron Ages.
+The petroleum-rich lands around Baku often spontaneously catch fire and the reputation of this “Land of Fire” meant that the country was sacred to the Zoroastrian religion that was prominent throughout the Persian empire of the late Bronze and Iron Ages.
 In fact, the modern “Flame Towers” commemorate this lofty position of Azerbaijan as a place of worship for the Zoroastrians.
 The Three Magi (or Three Wisemen) from the biblical story of the birth of Jesus were Zoroastrian priests and would have known Baku well.
 The Romans even reached Baku in the period of 84-96AD as is seen from engraved stones found in the old town.
 Always a prominent stop in the middle of the burning desert, Baku thrived into the 20th Century when it became part of the Soviet Union to whom it supplied copious amounts of high-grade oil.

 Burning mud volcanoes – how cool is that!!

 Reaching Baku is straightforward from most large cities in Europe.
-When traveling from further afield, you can always connect through Dubai, Abu Dhabi, Doha, Istanbul or Ankara.
+When travelling from further afield, you can always connect through Dubai, Abu Dhabi, Doha, Istanbul or Ankara.
 Heydar Aliyev International Airport is located just 25 kilometres (16 miles) from Baku city centre and there are convenient transport links between them.
 There is a 24/7 airport express bus or you can use taxis or ride-shares.
 If you want to use public transport, I’d recommend purchasing an electronic BakuCard which you can top up and use on different transport links around the city.
 Baku’s main attractions are mostly within walking distance of the centre.
 If you want to venture further then using the simple metro system can transport you everywhere for a small fee.
 If you prefer private transport, then use ‘Bolt’, the most popular rideshare application in Baku.

 As you might expect in an ancient and modern city, there is so much to do!
 Here are my top picks, from the old to the new: